ThinkingInTypes/ThinkingInTypes.github.io/IntroGenerics/Basics.md

 Now any class that implements `__contains__` can be used with a `Container[T]` annotation.
 You might write `def contains_item(c: Container[int], item: int) -> bool` and a list of ints or a custom container would both be accepted by a type checker.

-Protocols support **structural subtyping**: a class doesn't need to _inherit_ from the protocol to satisfy it.
+Protocols support structural subtyping: a class doesn't need to inherit from the protocol to satisfy it.
-This makes protocols a powerful complement to generics: they define _interfaces_ for types rather than tying to concrete classes.
+This makes protocols a powerful complement to generics: they define interfaces for types rather than tying to concrete classes.
 In generic code, use protocols to specify required capabilities (methods), and use `Generic[T]` on classes or functions when you want to preserve and propagate an arbitrary type parameter.

 ## Runtime Generics and `__class_getitem__`

-Type hints are usually for static analysis, and by default are **erased at runtime** (e.g. `list[int]` yields a special object at runtime, but instances of `list` just behave as normal lists).
+Type hints are usually for static analysis, and by default are erased at runtime (e.g.
+`list[int]` yields a special object at runtime, but instances of `list` just behave as normal lists).
 However, Python does support some runtime generic behavior.
 Since Python 3.7 (PEP 560) and more fully in 3.9 (PEP 585), classes can implement a special method `__class_getitem__` to enable the subscription syntax (`Class[...]`).
 The built-in collection types (like `list`, `dict`, `tuple`) use this to return a `GenericAlias` object, which carries type information in attributes (accessible via `typing.get_origin` and `typing.get_args` if needed).